cezarm84/RideShare/docs/index.md

 # RideShare API Documentation

 Welcome to the RideShare API documentation.
-This documentation provides detailed information about the RideShare API, including endpoints, models, and usage examples.
+This comprehensive documentation covers all aspects of the RideShare platform, including APIs, features, and implementation guides.

 ## Table of Contents